 READ: Heading to Nusa Lembongan?
 Check out this awesome Guide!

-I discovered Meditation when I dragged my sad, hungover butt to a Retreat for a week.
+I discovered Meditation when I dragged my sad, hungover butt to a retreat in Cambodia for a week.
 That shit is awesome.
 You get all calm in your mind and feel like you’re totally at peace with the Earth and yourself and everyone and you feel all powerful and shit.
 It’s great.
 I’m going to meditate all over the place now!

 Discovered in the same retreat as above.
 I’ve come to realise that yoga not only keeps a girl skinny while travelling but it also helps with any aches and pains, makes you all bendy (sexy time?) and STRONGER.
 Seriously.
 Go do Yoga.
 It’s life-changing.